Promiscuity: Gay men and MSM

 A 1989 study found having over 100 partners to be present though rare among homosexual males.
-An extensive 1994 study found that difference in the mean number of sexual partners between gay and straight men "did not appear very large".
+A 1994 study found that difference in the mean number of sexual partners between gay and straight men "did not appear very large".

 A 2007 study reported that two large population surveys found "the majority of gay men had similar numbers of unprotected sexual partners annually as straight men and women."